Here’s Everything You Need to Know About Moving a Mobile Home

 “Depending on how much money you want to spend, I can put one on the top of a mountain if you want to build the road,” Oslau said.

 “Most of this stuff needs to be done during the summer,” Oslau said.
 “And wind is something you need to be aware of.
 There actually are highways in some places that have signs saying ‘no manufactured homes’.
 But, really, it’s about knowing what you’re doing when you get into truly scary places.”

 Looking for Additional Insights?
 Let MHVillage Help!

 At MHVillage, we’re dedicated to helping new home buyers, renters, and sellers make educated decisions throughout their journey to buy a mobile home.

 If you’re still in the pre-planning phase of moving your home, we can help ensure that you’re properly informed to find the right community to move into.
 There are several advantages and disadvantages of different communities that you’ll want to consider.
-Or, if you’re looking for guidance on repairing your mobile home roof prior to moving, we have you covered.
+Or, if you’re looking for guidance on mobile home roofing prior to moving, we have you covered.

 We also have tools to connect you with mobile home movers and transporters.
 This page allows you to browse by state to find professionals in your area who specialize in manufactured and mobile home transport.

 Happy home moving!